juggernaut/juggernaut.github.io/_posts/2017-10-03-picking-my-next-2-programming-languages.markdown

 ## Application programming

-Java is the 10 thousand pound gorilla in this space.
+Java is the ten-thousand pound gorilla in this space.
 Java has been my primary programming language for the last few years.
 Even though features like (limited) type inference and Java 8 functional constructs have alleviated a lot of the verbosity, the baggage still remains.
 I'm looking for a more lightweight language that allows me to express business logic without getting in the way.
 I have no intent of abandoning the Java ecosystem.
 The JVM is simply the best runtime out there.
 This limits our search to languages